J4X-98/Writeups/CTFs/SEETF2023/OperationFeathered/writeup.md

 ### What do we need to achieve?
 address(msg.sender).balance >= 34 ether && address(pigeon).balance == 0 ether;

-So we need to empty out the whole contract and get all the pigeons money.
+So we need to empty out the whole contract and get all the pigeons' money.

 ### What's the problem